heligone/spinorialBall/README.md

 ## Online

-There is an online versin to play with, although it is not initialized in the |up> state :
+There is an online version to play with, although it is not initialized in the |up> state :

 https://dotwave.org/quBall3/